Marketing

 • Sales training

 There’s no one “best” or “correct” marketing strategy to increase sales.
-The one your organization should go with will depend on the size of your business, what you offer, who your target audience is, and what resources you can dedicate to making it work.
+The one your organization should go with will depend on the size of your business and your marketing budget, what you offer, who your target audience is, and what resources you can allocate.

-But for now, by having a clear understanding of your company and your competition, you can choose one strategy and begin choosing your first tactics for implementing it as quickly and effectively as possible.
+But for now, by having a clear understanding of your company, the market, and your audience, you can define an overarching marketing strategy and begin selecting tactics for swift and effective implementation.

 Tags